loochek/toybox/industrial_sem4/tracking/topics/analysis2.md

 ## std::forward

 Sometimes we want to pass the value to inner function - and so that rvalue is moved and lvalue is copied.
+This situation occurs, for example, in some wrappers like `make_unique`, where you need to pass arguments to the wrapper to construct an object inside.
 There are the sample program which contains `createDynamic` function which creates the class instance with some given argument.

 In order to pass both lvalues and rvalues, we use an universal reference.
 There are three attempts to implement argument forwarding: